awawro/elections-PL2019/R/turnover.md

 but it seemed that it might be largely driven by the group of ‘100% urban voters’ powiats, which belong in fact ‘cities with powiat rights’
 - a special category of powiats.
-Excluding these points completely changes the result (red line) - correlation is no longer observed.
+Excluding these points completely changes the result (red line): the correlation is no longer observed.

 One factor that might affect the willingness to vote is distance to the closest polling station.
 Although I could not find a summary of areas